socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-instructions.md

 - Continue to submit live data to the Staging Environment until you have submitted all data elements for the respective program area.
 - Work cooperatively and responsively with the AOIC to make refinements and updates to the data upon request.

 As you complete the milestones outlined above, please send updates to [data-certification@tylertech.com](mailto:data-certification@tylertech.com) as soon as possible.
-We will document your team’s completion of these steps.
+We will document your team’s completion of these steps.<br><br>

 ## 3. Resolving Error Messages
 ### 3.1 Scenario: I Received an Error Notification Email.
 How Can I Make Sense of It?